-Lonely road of faith is about Bernard Preston's leap of faith.
+Lonely road of faith is about Bernard-Preston's leap into the unknown.

-Really, it's a life-long journey that we all tread.
+Really it is a life-long journey that we all tread.
 In that I am no different to you, dear friend.
-Not to choose to walk in faith, is in itself a choice; the choice which I indeed made for the first twenty odd years.
+Not to choose to walk in faith, is in itself a choice; that which I indeed made for my first twenty odd years.
 It is a similar decision faced by twins on their impending journey into a new world; you must be born is a beautiful story written by an obstetrician.

-Lonely?
-Yes, indeed.
-For, though we meet other pilgrims along the way, the choices we make are irrevocably our own.
-By them we sink or swim.
+Is it a lonely-journey?
+Yes, indeed, for though we meet other pilgrims along the way, the choices we make are irrevocably our own; by them we sink or swim.

-Genesis is not a scientific textbook, but a remarkably simple reflection of the fact that a Creation without a Creator is unthinkable, absurd.
-If the theory of Evolution turns out to be the ‘how’ of how God created, then I don’t have difficulty with that.
-Others do.
+Genesis is not a scientific textbook, but a remarkably simple reflection of the fact that a universe without a Creator is unthinkable, and absurd.
+If the theory of Evolution turns out to be the "how" of the way in which God created, then I don’t have difficulty with that; others do.

-Galileo, the same man who along with Copernicus, discovered with his telescopes that the Earth went round the Sun, and not vice versa.
-This belief, that the Earth was not in fact the centre of Creation, nearly cost him his life on an Inquisitional rack until he recanted of his great heresy!
+Galileo is the same man who, along with Copernicus, discovered with his telescopes that the Earth went round the Sun, and not vice versa.
+This belief, that our world is not in fact the centre of Creation, nearly cost him his life on an Inquisitional rack until he recanted of his great-heresy!

-Really, the way we Christians love to shoot ourselves in the foot!
-Galileo was in fact a very devout Catholic Christian, but it didn't save him from being set under house arrest for the last 15 years of his life.
-Read Galileo's daughter?
-A masterpiece.
+Really the way we Christians love to shoot ourselves in the foot.
+Galileo was in fact a very devout Christian, but it didn't save him from being set under house-arrest for the last 15 years of his life.

-Set C is the subset of God’s adopted children, those who have welcomed Jesus into their hearts and lives, and not because they are any more special or good, but simply because they have taken the leap of faith.
-And so the hackles rise: what an arrogance, what about the Chinese, the Muslims, what about me?
+C is the subset of God’s adopted children, those who have welcomed Jesus into their hearts and lives, and not because they are any more special or good, but simply because they have taken the leap of faith.
+And so the hackles rise, what an arrogance; how about the Chinese, the Muslims and me?

-Indeed, it is a great arrogance, a great difficulty and yet so simple.
-God has laid down a way in which we may be rescued from the dominion of darkness and welcomed into the kingdom of his son.
+Indeed, it is a great arrogance, a huge difficulty and yet so simple.
+God has laid down a way in which we may be rescued from the dominion of darkness and welcomed into the kingdom of his Son.

 This is the great dilemma.